|

 Edge detection

-Image loading: Provide functionality for loading an image.
-This code should be flexible and load images of multiple sizes, but the Processing window itself should map to the size of any given image.
-This can be done using a variation of the following code within the setup() function:
+Image loading: Provide functionality for loading an image of your choice.
+Even though you only need to support this one image, this code should be flexible and load images of multiple sizes, as the MonoGame window itself should map to the size of any given image.

 A kernel/convolution matrix: This convolution matrix will be applied to all pixels when filters requiring neighborhood information are called.
 Example code is included in the slides, but there are a couple more caveats: